43rd Berlin International Film Festival

 The 43rd annual Berlin International Film Festival was held from 11 to 22 February 1993.

-The Golden Bear was awarded to American-Taiwanese film The Wedding Banquet directed by Ang Lee and Chinese film Xiāng hún nǚ directed by Xie Fei.
+The Golden Bear was jointly awarded to American-Taiwanese film The Wedding Banquet directed by Ang Lee and Chinese film Woman Sesame Oil Maker directed by Xie Fei.

 The retrospective dedicated to CinemaScope was shown at the festival.

-Jury
+Juries

 The following people were announced as being on the jury for the festival: